zalaby12/mod_sim_airport/README.md

   make jar
   ```

-then copy the jar and output folder (it contains the classes) and run
+in an environment with the java compiler and then copy the jar and output folder (it contains the classes) and run
   ```
   java -jar sim.jar
   ```